 Differences in Dual Credit vs. Dual Enrollment

-A Dual Credit program is a program in which postsecondary courses, taught in a high school or at an institution of higher education by certified secondary instructors, or at an institution of higher education by an adjunct or full-time faculty member, which a high school student may take to earn both high school and higher education credits.
+A Dual Credit program is a program in which postsecondary courses, taught in a high school by certified secondary instructors, which a high school student may take to earn both high school and higher education credits.
 Courses may also be administered online, or as hybrid courses.

 A Dual Enrollment Program allows a high school student to enroll in coursework at an institution of higher education while simultaneously enrolled in high school coursework.
 Courses may take place on the college/university campus, through an online format or on a high school campus.
 In most cases, credit is granted for the post-secondary coursework only.
 The credits earned at the institution of higher education may or may not be counted toward the student’s high school diploma.